Riley Greene Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The Cubs pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Cubs have a 4.24 team ERA that ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to allow the seventh-fewest home runs in baseball (136 total, 1.1 per game).
+- The Cubs surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- The right-hander's last appearance was on Thursday against the Chicago White Sox, when he threw six innings, surrendering two earned runs while allowing four hits.
+- The lefty last appeared in relief on Friday, when he tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

-- In 22 games this season, the 26-year-old has amassed a 3.10 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .228 to opposing hitters.
+- The 34-year-old has a 5.15 ERA and 8.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.